-Take a look at the photo above.
-Would YOU really want to visit this place?
-I was NOT impressed and expected so much more when I recently made the trek to the 20th arrondissement in eastern Paris (Trip #30).
 So many websites (including the Paris tourism board) were touting this interesting place as an oasis of greenery and nature.
 So I thought, ”Gee, I better check this out.
 Sounds like a really unique place to write about.”
 Unfortunately, when I got to La Petite Ceinture, I felt like I’d wasted my time.
-While I’ve written this post so you won’t waste your time, this only applies to the entrance that I found.
-There is a “chance” other sections of La Petite Ceinture might be nicer.
+While I’ve written this post so you won’t waste your time, this only applies to the entrance that I found in the month of March.
 The search for better areas will have to come another time.

 History Of The Abandoned Railway In Paris-La Petite Ceinture